-Table 7 lists US EPA and United States Food and Drug Adminsitration (US FDA) standards andrecommendations in effect for mercury in blood, environmental waters, drinking water, groundwater,and fish.
+Table 7 lists US EPA and United States Food and Drug Adminsitration (US FDA) standards and recommendations in effect for mercury in blood, environmental waters, drinking water, groundwater, and fish.
 There are no ambient air quality recommendations.
+An additional resource for Great Lakes Basin water quality standards is the Great Lakes Initiative (GLI) Clearinghouse.
+The GLI Clearinghouse is a central resource for developing water quality standards in the Great Lakes watershed.
+It contains information on criteria, toxicity data, exposure parameters and other supporting documents.
+It can be used to help establish water quality criteria, permit discharge limits, Total Maximum Daily Loads, Remedial Action Plans and Lakewide Management Plans.